Newton student hit by car, community rallies around family - NewsBreak

 NEWTON, Kan.
 (KSNW) — A Newton High School freshman was struck by a car, and now the community is surrounding her in support.

 Clay Santana is a freshman at Newton High School.
-On April 1, she was hit by a truck at the intersection of 12th and Main St. in Newton .
+On April 1, she was hit by a truck at the intersection of 12th and Main Street in Newton .

 Santana was transported to Wesley Medical Center in Wichita to receive treatment for her injuries.
 Her mother, Bobbi, says she is continuing to recover.